 Limitations and drawbacks of the accounting liquidity include the following:

-- The accounting liquidity helps in knowing that whether sufficient liquidity to meet short term obligations is there or not with the particular company but it does not compare with the industry figures or competitors as these ratios may have different interpretations for different industries.
+- The accounting liquidity helps in knowing that whether sufficient liquidity to meet short term obligations is there or not with the particular company.
+Still, it does not compare with the industry figures or competitors as these ratios may have different interpretations for different industries.

-- There is a number of ratios that measure the accounting liquidity and differ on the basis of how strictly a liquid asset is defined in them.
+- There are several ratios that measure the accounting liquidity and differ based on how strictly a liquid asset is defined in them.
 Each ratio defines liquid assets differently, so there is no concrete conclusion that which ratio is best to measure accounting liquidity.

 - Accounting liquidity is a measure of easiness with which a company or an individual can meet with their financial obligations using the liquid assets which are available with them.